kmarkus/lsdbus/README.md

-- The `emitAllPropertiesChanged(filter)` takes an optional filter function which accepts the property name and property table and returns true or false depending on whether the property shall be included in the `PropertiesChanged` signal not.
+- The `emitAllPropertiesChanged(filter)` takes an optional filter function which accepts the property name and property table and returns true or false depending on whether the property shall be included in the `PropertiesChanged` signal or not.
-- the vtable slot (`srv.slot`) is garbage collected which will remove the respective dbus interface.
-Call `srv:unref()` to explicitely remove the interface.
+- the vtable slot (`srv.slot`) is garbage collected which will remove the respective D-Bus interface.
+Call `srv:unref()` to explicitly remove the interface.

 ### slots